craiglpeters/fabrikamfiber/workshop.md

 ### Windows

-#### Part 1 - Run a Windows Server container on Windows Server 2019
+#### Exercise 1 - Run a Windows Server container on Windows Server 2019

 If you are running on a Windows 10 or Windows Server Core Host, then all of the following commands will work.
 > If you're running a VM on Azure, make sure it is a v2 machine supporting nested virtualization

 ##### Install docker

-If you do not already have Docker installed, go to https://hub.docker.com/editions/community/docker-ce-desktop-windows and follow the instructions.
+If you do not already have Docker installed, go to the [Docker for Windows installation](https://hub.docker.com/editions/community/docker-ce-desktop-windows) and follow the instructions.
 May require a couple of reboots to enable docker and then HyperV.

 Make sure that [Docker is set to run Windows containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).